ClayJay3/NetCommander/README.md

       - onefile.zip offers a more simplistic application executable, but runs at a slower speed.
 This is because the whole application and its dependencies are compiled into a single file.
       - onefolder.zip offers faster execution, but the application directory is more cluttered.
+      - The installer.exe is just easy and simple.
+Compiled with InnoSetupCreator
   2) Copy a shortcut to the desktop and open the program.

   OR download and install the setup .exe file.